dboyd42/help-desk/README.md

 ##### Method 1: GitHub

-As these files are public, you can navigate to the desired file and have GitHub render markdown file from there.
+As these files are public, you can navigate to the desired file and have GitHub render the markdown file from there.

 ##### Method 2: NeoVim Plugin - MardownPreview